 How to extend the life of your living wall?

 Even when you take good care of all the plants in your living wall, sometimes they just die of natural causes.
-We’ve already talked about the importance of watering the plants in your living wall and this is the biggest cause of plants dying in living walls, however, there are other measures you can take to prolong the life of your plants.
+We’ve already talked about the importance of watering the plants in your living wall, and this is the biggest cause of plants dying in living walls; however, there are other measures you can take to prolong the life of your plants.

 Disease is something that should be carefully monitored.
-Plants can get a disease for a variety of reasons, however, vigilance is important and if you do see plants with a disease, these either need to be quickly treated if they can be saved or removed to stop them from infecting healthy plants.
+Plants can get a disease for a variety of reasons; however, vigilance is important, and if you do see plants with a disease, these either need to be quickly treated if they can be saved or removed to stop them from infecting healthy plants.

-With some type of plants, you can remove them periodically and cut back the roots to create more room within the container.
+With some types of plants, you can remove them periodically and cut back the roots to create more room within the container.
 When you replace the plants, add some fresh growing medium (compost) that will allow the roots to thrive.
-The end of winter is a great time to carry out maintenance like this when the plants are dormant but just as the spring growing season is about the begin.
+The end of winter is a great time to carry out maintenance like this when the plants are dormant, but just as the spring growing season is about the begin.

 Summary

 Living walls can last a long time with the correct maintenance and a well-selected range of plants.
-Some plants will need replacing annually, however, others can last 10+ years when they are well cared for and selected for the container they will be living in.
+Some plants will need replacing annually; however, others can last 10+ years when they are well cared for and selected for the container they will be living in.

-Talk to the team at SRS today and we can advise you on living wall installation and plant selection.
-Find out more about all our Green Wall solutions including vertical gardens, green facades and arbours.
+Talk to the team at SRS today, and we can advise you on living wall installation and plant selection.
+Find out more about all our Green Wall solutions, including vertical gardens, green facades and arbours.